Shira Kuperman-Segal: Activism

 Following the monitoring of the program at Rambam and Sheba hospitals, Kuperman also founded the young-adult oncology clinic at the Tel Aviv Sourasky Medical Center.
 Other clinics she helped established include the Sheba Medical Center in Tel HaShomer and the Rabin Medical Center in Petah Tikva.
 The clinics serve as a fertile ground for international research in the field of oncology.Recognition and awards: In 2019 Kuperman launched a creative campaign raising awareness for the manner in which cancer "halts" the life of young-adults.
-The campaign, of international scope, included television and live performances "halting" for a few seconds in order to show solidarity with young cancer patients.
-Within the realm of advertising campaigns and guerilla marketing, the creativity of the campaign was lauded internationally.
-In 2020, in recognition of its activities, the Halasartan Association was awarded the international Zusman-Joint Prize for excellence in the development of social services.
+The campaign included television and live performances "halting" for a few seconds in order to show solidarity with young cancer patients.
+Within the realm of advertising campaigns and guerilla marketing, the creativity of the campaign was recognized internationally.
+In 2020 the Halasartan Association was awarded the international Zusman-Joint Prize for excellence in the development of social services.
 The NGO was recognized for creating solutions for an international index of health systems known as "Unmet Needs for Health Care."
 According to the prize committee, the association "seeks to change the popular perception that cancer patients are the sole responsibility of medical professionals, providing a greater role for the community.
 This, in turn, helps the health care system improve its services."
-Kuperman won the prize for "Responding to Loneliness and Mental Health Issues arising from Social Distance and Isolation.”
+Kuperman won the prize for "Responding to Loneliness and Mental Health Issues arising from Social Distance and Isolation."